What are the biggest hazards for cats over springtime?

-Springtime normally brings an increased number of cases to our out of hours clinics.
-Bright sunny days mean that people and their pets are out and about enjoying the weather.
-We tend to see more cat fights, dog bites, allergic reactions and occasionally cases of heat stroke.
+Springtime normally brings an increased number of cases to our out-of-hours clinics.
+Lighter nights and a rise in pets going out and about mean they are more likely to encounter potential hazards.
+For example, our emergency vets tend to see more car accidents, cat fights, dog bites, allergic reactions and cases of grass foreign bodies.

 We’ve drawn up a list of some of the main hazards to look out for.